mortezakowkabi/jcb-persian-documentation/005-Field-Types.md

 * Ensure Git repository options are set (if using automatic pushing).
 * If not, deselect repository actions before compiling.

-If you encounter a warning like “Could not move file to Git repository,” it usually indicates that repository paths are unset — not an actual compile error.
+If you encounter a warning like "Could not move file to Git repository," it usually indicates that repository paths are unset — not an actual compile error.

 [06:35](https://youtu.be/OhLzvThDXls?t=395)
 Once compiled, click **Install** to deploy the component directly into your Joomla instance.